PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Monotone saturating design

 Hence, by calculating the derivative of $\mathcal{W}$ along the trajectories of the system, we obtain:

 where in the second equivalence we used \eqref{eq:dotHpassivity} and \eqref{eq:incmon}, in the third we substituted \eqref{eq:xcm}, the fourth follows from argument \eqref{eq:argumentm}, while in the last one we used \eqref{eq:vtilde} and the definitions \eqref{eq:W1W2}.
 Now recall that by strong monotonicity of $w$, the matrix $M_2$ is positive definite.
 From \eqref{eq:conditionm} it follows then that $\dot{\mathcal{W}}$ is strictly negative, which implies that the equilibrium $(\bar x,\bar x_c)$ is globally exponentially stable, with boundedness of $u$ trivially following by design of $w$.
 Finally, if $x_\star\in\mathcal{E}$, $\bar x= x_\star$ and then $\bar g= g_\star$.
 At the same time $w(K_Ix_{c\star})=K_Ix_{c\star}$ implies $M_1=M_2$.
-Hence, $\dot{\mathcal{W}}<0$ for any $K_P\geq 0$ and $K_I>0,K_L>0$, thus completing the proof.

-\begin{rem}\em{\textbf{(Existence of equilibria).} The existence of an equilibrium $(\bar x,\bar x_c)\in\mathcal{E}\times\mathbb{R}^m$ such that the corresponding equilibrium control $\bar u$ belongs to the set $\mathcal{U}$ is a critical issue for the application of Proposition~\ref{prop:mPLI}.
+Hence, $\dot{\mathcal{W}}<0$ for any $K_P\geq 0$ and $K_I>0,K_L>0$, thus completing the proof. \end{pf} \begin{rem}\textbf{(Existence of equilibria under mPLID-PBC).} The existence of an equilibrium $(\bar x,\bar x_c)\in\mathcal{E}\times\mathbb{R}^m$ such that the corresponding equilibrium control $\bar u$ belongs to the set $\mathcal{U}$ is a critical issue for the application of Proposition~\ref{prop:mPLI}.
 In absence of leakage this is equivalent to the following inclusion:

 which, as we will see in Section~\ref{sec:applications}, might be not verified if $\Delta x=\vert\gamma-1\vert$ takes large values.
-On the other hand, it can be intuitively understood that increasing the leakage allows a tighter regulation to $u_\star\in\mathcal{U}$ and, as a result, sufficiently large values of $K_L$ eventually guarantee $\bar u\approx u_\star\in\mathcal U.$ }\end{rem}\smallbreak

-\begin{rem}\em{ \textbf{(Robustness of the mPLI-PBC)}.
+On the other hand, it can be intuitively understood that increasing the leakage allows a tighter regulation to $u_\star\in\mathcal{U}$ and, as a result, sufficiently large values of $K_L$ eventually guarantee $\bar u\approx u_\star\in\mathcal U.$ \end{rem} \begin{rem} \textbf{(Robustness of the mPLID-PBC)}.
 If $w$ is simply monotone, there may exist some equilibrium conditions for which the matrix $M_2$ is only positive semidefinite.
 As a result, the leakage term might not be able to compensate for the cross-term appearing in the derivative of $\mathcal{W}$.
-Conversely, if $w$ is strongly monotone, $M_2$ is always positive definite and thus there always exists a sufficiently large $K_L$ that guarantees $\dot{\mathcal{W}}<0.$ In this regard, strong monotonicity can be interpreted as a sufficient condition to preserve the robustness properties already enforced by the leakage. }\end{rem}\smallbreak
+Conversely, if $w$ is strongly monotone, $M_2$ is always positive definite and thus there always exists a sufficiently large $K_L$ that guarantees $\dot{\mathcal{W}}<0.$ In this regard, strong monotonicity can be interpreted as a sufficient condition to preserve the robustness properties already enforced by the leakage. \end{rem}